 There are many guides to setting up a Minecraft server on a Raspberry Pi, but the information is all over the place, and often obsolete.
 So I thought I would contribute my own technical guide.
 It took me a couple of long evenings to set things up, but if you follow my instructions, you can probably get it done in a couple of hours, once you have assembled all the material.

-You can take liberties and improvise, but if you do so, please understand that you are likely on your own to fix the problems you create.
+You can make different choices and improvise, but if you do so, please understand that you are likely on your own to fix the problems you create.

 - You need a working computer connected to the Internet.
 My instructions work whether you have a Mac, a Windows PC or a Linux box.

 - You need a power cord to go with the Raspberry Pi.

 - Moreover, you need a micro SD card.
 I recommend getting, at least, an 8GB card.
 Given how cheap cards are, you might as well get a larger card so that you do not ever have to worry about running out of space.
 I recommend getting the fastest card you can find.
 (Speed is normally indicated as a number, such as 5 or 10.
 Higher numbers are better.)
 For good measure, get several cards.
 SD cards wear out so you should plan on replacing the SD card; avoid re-using older SD cards.